Tanyk2004/GPongT/future.md

 ### Immediate next steps

 - working game objects
     - handle parameters in generated code
+- pass in the existing state of gpt_generated_dynamic to the next prompt
+    - make it so that it prefers the previous stuff it has done

 ### Before Hackathon Ends